 The combination of both OSA and CSA.

-What are the symptom of, do you know what to look for?
-If you have any of the symptoms below you may have this sleep disorder.
+What are the symptom of sleep apnea, do you know what to look for?
+If you have any of the symptoms below you may have this sleep apnea.

 Constant tiredness and fatigue are the main symptoms and can affect your life drastically.
 Having to sleep during the day affects how you run and plan your days.

-Finding ways to keep yourself awake and alert if frustrating.
-This can lead to putting on weight through eating, to try to give yourself more energy to stop feeling so tired.
+Finding ways to keep yourself awake and alert is frustrating.
+This can lead to putting on weight through over eating, to try to give yourself more energy to stop feeling so tired.

 Sleep partners also suffer as their sleep